Copernicus Atmosphere Monitoring Service (CAMS)

 How to access the data

 CAMS GFAS data are available in either GRIB or netCDF format.
-They can be downloaded from this ECMWF page.
+They can be downloaded from the Copernicus Atmosphere Data Store (ADS).
+You will need to create an ADS account here.

 Get more information in the CAMS GFAS data documentation.